GeRM: A Generative Rendering Model From Physically Realistic to Photorealistic: Method

 \section{Method}

 To address the challenge of bridging the gap between PBR and PRR, we propose a progressive G-buffer and prompt-guided generative rendering framework.
-We formulate photorealistic rendering as an iterative distribution transfer process (\refSec{sec:3-1-statement}), aiming to learn a vector field that evolves PBR distribution into PRR distribution without relying on explicit realism metrics.
-To compensate for the absence of explicit learnable metrics, we construct an expert-guided progressive pairwise P2P dataset (\refSec{sec:3-2-dataset}), which establishes the refinement trajectory through iterative steps guided by a multi-agent VLM.
+We formulate photorealistic rendering as an iterative distribution transfer process (\refSec{sec:3-1-statement}), aiming to learn a vector field that evolves PBR distribution into PRR distribution.
 To parameterize the distribution transfer vector (DTV) field, we develop a multi-condition ControlNet (\refSec{sec:3-3-controlnet}).
 This architecture employs a unified conditioning strategy to predict the precise state update, enabling both PBR synthesis and progressive PRR generation.
-Furthermore, to bridge the perceptual gap between textual prompts and spatial updates for controllable incremental realism injection, we introduce a cross-modal alignment mechanism (\refSec{sec:3-4-clipseg}) that projects semantic intentions into explicit spatial attention fields.
-Finally, to verify the convergence of the iterative generation and consequently prevent structural collapse, we implement an adaptive trajectory termination strategy (\refSec{sec:3-6-converge}) based on semantic residual monitoring.
-To the best of our knowledge, this is the first framework to achieve progressive photorealistic generation directly from unified G-buffer and prompt conditions, driven by a physically consistent distribution transfer formulation.
+Furthermore, to bridge the perceptual gap between textual prompts and spatial updates for controllable incremental realism injection, we introduce a residual perceptual transfer mechanism (\refSec{sec:3-4-clipseg}) that projects semantic intentions into explicit spatial attention fields.
+Subsequently, to verify the convergence of the iterative generation during inference, we implement an adaptive trajectory termination strategy (\refSec{sec:3-6-converge}) based on semantic residual monitoring.
+Finally, to compensate for the absence of explicit learnable metrics, we construct an expert-guided progressive pairwise P2P dataset (\refSec{sec:3-2-dataset}), which establishes the refinement trajectory through iterative steps guided by a multi-agent VLM.